claretan44/odin-recipes/README.md

 # odin-recipes
-A simple website for practicing html and css based on the odin project's recipes project
+A simple first website for practicing html and css based on the odin project's recipes project.